ihabunek/phormium/docs/configure.rst

     {
         "databases": {
-            "db1": {
+            "mydb1": {
                 "dsn": "mysql:host=localhost;dbname=db1",
                 "username": "myuser",
                 "password": "mypass"
             },
-            "db2": {
+            "mydb2": {
                 "dsn": "sqlite:/path/to/db2.sqlite"
             }
         },
-        logging: true
+        "logging": true
     }

 The configuration comprises of the following options:

 `databases` (object)
     One or more databases to which you wish to connect.
-Indexed by a database name (here db1 and db2) which will be used later in the model to determine in which database the table is located.
+Indexed by a database name (here `mydb1` and `mydb2`) which will be used later in the model to determine in which database the table is located.
 Each database should contain the DSN (see PDO_ for details).
 Username and password are optional.

 `logging` (boolean)
     If set to `true`, Phormium will write out SQL queries which it prepares and